Afleveringen

 Hosted on Acast.
 See acast.com/privacy for more information.

-• Today on the Take on Board podcast Iā€™m speaking with Susan Brady about what causes women to thrive at work.
+• Today on the Take on Board podcast Iā€™m speaking with Erin Turner about the building a diverse team in the boardroom.

 Links and Resources